-Panel (b) represents the situation where the time integration is not too long, so the forecast state lies within the pre-5 dictability uncertainty of the nature.
+Panel (b) represents the situation where the time integration is not too long, so the forecast state lies within the predictability uncertainty of the nature.
 This situation is encountered when the numerical model is more dissipative than the nature e.g. the resolution of an advection by a semi-Lagrangian scheme.
-Then the model-error uncertainty, required to correct the predictability error of the numerical 10 model, should be at least large enough to provide an uncertainty similar to the predictability error covariance of the nature.
-So if we are able to quantify the predictability-error covariances of the nature and of the numerical model, then it would be able to specify a flow-dependent part of the 15 model-error covariance matrix.
-To account for the bias, a climatological residual covariance matrix would be necessary, that corresponds to a static matrix which depends to the duration of the forecast.
-Note that this decomposition of the model-error covariance matrix into a flow-dependent and 20 a static part, should not be confused with the decomposition of the model error itself.
-In particular, the decomposition of the model-error covariance matrix does not mean that the part of the model error related to the bias is static, this not true, the bias depends on the situation.
-However, the estimation of 25 the bias needs the knowledge of the nature dynamics that is never known.
-Because the statistical contribution of the bias can only be known from a climatological study, this leads to a static matrix which is not flow-dependent.
+Then the model-error uncertainty, required to correct the predictability error of the numerical model, should be at least large enough to provide an uncertainty similar to the predictability error covariance of the nature.
+So if we are able to quantify the predictability-error covariances of the nature and of the numerical model, then it would be able to specify a flow-dependent part of the model-error covariance matrix.
+To account for the bias, a climato-logical residual covariance matrix would be necessary.